awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetHLSStreamingSessionURL.md

 # GetHLSStreamingSessionURL<a name="API_reader_GetHLSStreamingSessionURL"></a>

 Retrieves an HTTP Live Streaming \(HLS\) URL for the stream\.
-The URL can then be opened in a browser or media player to view the stream contents\.
+You can then open the URL in a browser or media player to view the stream contents\.

 You must specify either the `StreamName` or the `StreamARN`\.